tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE key exchange.
   * "pre_shared_key" is REQUIRED for PSK key agreement.

-A client is considered to be attempting to negotiate using this specification if the ClientHello contains a "supported_versions" extension, at minimum.
-Such ClientHello messages MUST meet following requirements:
+A client is considered to be attempting to negotiate using this specification if the ClientHello contains a "supported_versions" extension with a version indicating TLS 1.3.
+Such a ClientHello message MUST meet the following requirements:

  * If not containing a "pre_shared_key" extension, it MUST contain both a "signature_algorithms" extension and a "supported_groups" extension.